MarkPavlenko/PMDMcalc/README.md

 ## Installation

-Download the source code from the repo.
+'brew install pmdm' will install the PMDMcalc on your computer.
 ## Usage
 + is plus. - is minus. * is multiply. / is divide.
+Use the PMDM command to start the calculator.
+Make sure you installed the HomeBrew package.
 ## License

 [MIT](https://choosealicense.com/licenses/mit/)